alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-12.md

 So what does SASS do for us?
 SASS adds features not available to standard CSS.

-We will cover some of the features of SASS in this lesson you can look at the SASS documentation for a full list of everything in thelanguage: https://sass-lang.com/documentation
+We will cover some of the features of SASS in this lesson you can look at the SASS documentation for a full list of everything in the language: https://sass-lang.com/documentation

 ### Syntax

-SASS is a a language that compiles to vanilla CSS.
+SASS is a language that compiles to vanilla CSS.
 It uses the same syntax as the CSS language.
 This means anything that works in normal CSS is okay in SASS.

 ### SASS Features